 Our Analysis and Test Results

-The REI Flexlite Camp Dreamer is a high-backed, very packable camping chair.
-It comes apart completely and rolls up into a relatively small stuff sack.
-It features two long, narrow mesh side pockets and a removable headrest.
+The Flexlite Camp Dreamer is a high-backed, very packable camping chair.
+It comes apart completely and rolls up into a relatively small stuff sack, and it features two long, narrow mesh side pockets and a removable headrest.

 The Camp Dreamer proved to be a polarizing chair, with some of our testers loving it and others looking elsewhere.
-The seat is supported on its four corners, providing a more hammock-like level of comfort.
+The seat is supported on its four corners, providing a more hammock-like feel.
 It's narrower than a typical folded camping chair, furthering that feeling of being enveloped in a pouch of material.
-Testers who like this chair tend to prefer a more slouched style of seat over a more rigid, supportive seat.
-The chair also lives up to the "Flexlite" in its name, as the poles all flex readily while you're using it.
+Testers who liked this chair tend to prefer a more slouched style of seat over a more rigid, supportive seat.
+The chair also lives up to the "flex" in its name, as the poles all flex readily while you're using it.
 Once again, this proved divisive among our testers, down similar lines.
-Those who like to rock, swing, and fidget enjoy the flexibility in the Camp Dreamer's poles, while others find it "weird" and "offputting," letting them move when they prefer to be still.
+Those who like to rock, swing, and fidget enjoy the flexibility in the Camp Dreamer's poles, while others found it "weird" and "offputting" to move when they preferred to be still.

-We've put together and tested more than our fair share of this style of chair over the years.
-None of them can ever be as easy as the simple accordion fold-out of classic camping chairs.
+We've put together and tested more than our fair share of this chair style over the years.
+They can never be as easy as the simple accordion fold-out of classic camping chairs.
 However, the Camp Dreamer is perhaps the most challenging model of this style that we have ever used.
-Its tall back makes the poles even farther apart than many similar models, but the fabric doesn't want to stretch onto the poles.
-We are no strangers to the tricks involved in getting these chairs to go together, but this model proved to be exceptionally difficult, taking us a few grunt-filled minutes to get it together the first time.
-After leaving it set up for several days, it stretched a bit and became slightly easier, but remains challenging to put together.
-Rolling it up to stick it in its stuff sack, we quickly discovered that the removable headrest pillow is also just barely small enough to fit into the top-opening bag, adding further frustration as we had to very slowly inch it into the sack.
+Its tall back puts the poles even farther apart than many similar models, but the fabric doesn't stretch.
+We are no strangers to the tricks involved in getting these chairs together, but this model proved to be exceptionally difficult, taking us a few grunt-filled minutes to get it together the first time.
+After leaving it set up for several days, it stretched a bit and became slightly easier but remains challenging to set up.

 The Dreamer has two mesh pockets that are elongated slits on either side and not quite right for anything.
-They'll fit most smartphones and you can put a drink in them, but they're not great at actually holding onto your items while you get in and out of this chair.
+They'll fit most smartphones, and you can put a drink in them, but they're not great at holding onto your items while you get in and out of the seat.

-The Camp Dreamer is one of the more expensive chairs we tested, but our team of testers found its unique attributes to be polarizing.
+The Camp Dreamer is decently priced, but our team of testers found its unique attributes to be polarizing.
 We think smaller, younger bodies will appreciate this model most and may find it worth the price.

-The REI Flexlite Camp Dreamer is an interesting camping chair that combines elements of hammocking, rocking, and lounging down by the campfire.
-It's lightweight and portable, but not ideal for all body sizes and ages.
-We also think a few features could benefit from tweaking before we would readily recommend this model.
+The REI Flexlite Camp Dreamer is an interesting camping chair that combines elements of hammocking, rocking, and lounging.
+It's lightweight and portable but not ideal for all body sizes and ages.
+We also think a few features could benefit from some tweaking before we would readily recommend this model.